8.5.2 |

 The right to personhood is fundamental in that it is not

 derived from any other right.
-(One may say tho, that it derives

-from the normative, metadoctrinal principle regulating the
+the normative, metadoctrinal principle regulating the relationship between

-relationship between a person and the doctrine in agreement with
+a person and the doctrine in agreement with which 'e does or does not act.)

-right, a number of more specific rights may be derived in turn.
+may be derived in turn.

 Such rights which are subordinate to the universal right to

 personhood we shall call "rights of personhood".
-(Likewise, 'rights

-'right to conscience'.
-In the right of property, however,
+In the right of property, however, only of can be used, if

-and not as an object to which one has the right.)
+'property' is defined as a right itself and not as an object to which one

 It is now quite obvious that a number of alleged rights we